Check back next year for 2024 Festival information.

-The Bloom is an annual event organized by the private Shenandoah Apple Blossom Festival organization and held in the City of Winchester and Frederick County.
-Attracting crowds in excess of 250,000 people, the festival includes over 30 events such as the Old Town Wine & Fine Arts Festival, Apple Blossom Carnival, dances, parades, band concerts, luncheons, parties and much more.
+The Bloom is an annual event organized by the Shenandoah Apple Blossom Festival private organization and held in the City of Winchester and Frederick County.
+Attracting crowds in excess of 250,000 people, the festival includes over 10 days of events such as the Old Town Wine & Fine Arts Festival, Apple Blossom Carnival, dances, parades, band concerts, sporting events, luncheons, parties, and much more.

-- WinTran - Public transit service will be closed on Friday, May 5 and Saturday, May 6.
-Regular operations will resume on Monday, May 8 at 6:00 am.
+- WinTran - Public transit service will be closed on Friday, May 5.

-- Refuse Collection - Refuse and recycling collection will operate on normal schedule, except Friday’s refuse will be collected early.
-Residents and businesses that normally have their refuse collected on Fridays are encouraged to put their refuse out Thursday evening or before 5 am on Friday.
+- Refuse Collection - Trash and recycling collection will operate on normal schedule, except Friday’s (May 5) trash will be collected early.
+If your trash is usually collected on Fridays, but your trash out by 5 am on May 5.

-- Winchester-Frederick County Visitors Center - The Visitors Center located at 1400 S. Pleasant Valley Road is open every day from 9:00 am-5:00 pm.
+- Winchester-Frederick County Visitors Center - The Visitors Center located at 1400 S. Pleasant Valley Road will be open daily from 9:00 am-5:00 pm.

-TheBloom.com is the official Shenandoah Apple Blossom Festival website.
-If you are looking for information about Festival events, history, news, merchandise, etc., visit TheBloom.com for all of the details.
+If you are looking for information about Festival events, history, news, merchandise, etc., visit the official Shenandoah Apple Blossom Festival website, TheBloom.com, for all of the details.

 Road Closures and Detours